fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 })
 ```

-With the above middleware, at the route `/_example` your server will output "did something" instead of show a standard 404 message.
+With the above middleware, at the route `/_example`, your server will output "did something" instead of showing a standard 404 message.